ewfx/gaipl-a-h-o-t/README.md

 ## 💡 Inspiration
 What inspired you to create this project?
 Describe the problem you're solving.

+1. While we are are working with the current project, we observed a lot of possibilities where we can automate the process with the current cutting edge technologies.

 ## ⚙️ What It Does
 Explain the key features and functionalities of your project.